milliondollarscript/milliondollarscript/readme.txt

 Visit the [Million Dollar Script WordPress Plugin](https://milliondollarscript.com/million-dollar-script-wordpress-plugin/) page on the website for additional documentation.

 == Changelog ==

+= 2.5.7 =
+* Add an option to the WooCommerce tab to Auto-complete Orders.
+* Refactor some WooCommerce related functions to their own WooCommerceFunctions class.
+* Make checkout page redirect without using JS.
+* Add more validation to confirm order page.
+Includes a mds-confirm-order-validation filter.
+* Add user verification to order retrieval.
+* Add redirect in auto-approve orders.
+* Use payment page for both advanced and simple order methods.
+* Remove MDS checkout page.
+* Add additional MDS page types to the block.

 = 2.5.6 =
 * Fix fatal error on activation when too low of PHP version was detected.